 I travel with multiple credit cards but one that’s always in my pocket when I travel internationally is the Barclaycard Arrival® Plus World Elite Mastercard®.
-See terms and conditions for the Arrival Plus.
+See Rates & Fees here for more information on the Arrival Plus.
 There are many reasons why I love this card.
 Here are eight of them:

 1. It has a Chip with PIN capability